-All students are required to register for and participate in BIOS 581 and 582 during all years of residency.
+All students are required to register for BIOS 581 and 582 during all years of residency.

-Students are also required to attend Biochemistry & Cell Biology seminars beginning with their first semester of residence.
-The seminar schedule is on the main BioSciences web page, and the seminars are usually held on Mondays.
+Students are also required to attend Biochemistry & Cell Biology invited guest seminars beginning with their first semester of residence.
+The seminar schedule is on the main BioSciences web page, and the seminars are usually held on Mondays at noon.